Hello and thanks for visiting SumoGorilla.com!

 Yes!
 We never see your credit card info.

-Whether you pay by credit cards or by PayPal Instant Payments, SUMOGORILLA.COM does not receive or see any of your financial information.
+Whether you pay by credit cards, Amazon Pay or by PayPal Instant Payments, SUMOGORILLA.COM does not receive or see any of your financial information.

 Once your payment is submitted, it automatically encrypts your confidential information in transit from your computer to their's using the Secure Sockets Layer protocol (SSL) with an encryption key length of 128-bits (the highest level commercially available).
 Once your information reaches them, it resides on a server that is heavily guarded both physically and electronically.
 Their servers sit behind an electronic firewall and are not directly connected to the internet, so your private information is available only to authorized computers.
 All Bigcommerce stores are automatically PCI compliant, and our entire network is independently audited against stringent PCI security standards every three months.
 They are featured on both Visa and Mastercard's lists of PCI-compliant providers.